Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

 `start` can take a number of optional arguments.
 In this case, we pass in the optional GUI `layout`.
 If not provided, `start` will look for a `./template.html`.

 You can also optionally set the tab *name*, a *favicon*, a *port* number, and an *on_ready* function to call when the server is up and running.
 However, these items can either be set with command-line arguments (`--port 1234`) or with calls exposed through the SinglePage layout.

+Down the road, we will use the `start` method that exist on the layout directly as it will save us an import.